 Learn how to make a paper mache mask!
-Over time, there have been many art forms that have become permanent.
-Paper mache is one of those art forms and the oldest use it has, has been in making facial masks.
+Over time, there have been many ancient art forms that have become part of modern crafts.
+Paper mache is one of those art forms and is especially useful for making facial masks.
 Whether you have a costume party to go to or want to add some decor to your next themed party, we'll go over the easiest ways to make a paper mache mask.
-Different types of clays are used to make masks but they usually have a greater learning curve than paper mache.
-The supplies you need are easily found in art and crafts stores and there is very little drying time, so pretty much you won't have to wait for your masks to be ready for a very long time.
+The supplies for paper mache masks are easily found at home and in art and crafts stores.
+As there is very little drying time, your masks will be ready in no time!

 How to Make a Paper Mache Mask – Supplies

-Making a mask out of paper mache is a project that is a little more complex than other paper mache projects but you have a lot of creative room to add as many details as you want.
-You don’t need a whole list of supplies for this project but having them all gathered before you start is a great way to make sure you have fun while making your paper mache mask.
+Making a mask out of paper mache is a project that is a little more complex than some other paper mache projects but you will have a lot of creative space to add as many details as you want.
+You don’t need a long list of supplies for this project but having them all gathered before you start is a great way to make sure you have fun while making your paper mache mask quickly.

 Supplies – Paper Mache